Astraea: A Token-wise Acceleration Framework for Video Diffusion Transformers: Methodology

 \subsection{Token-wise Search Framework}

 \paragraph{Problem Setup.} \Sect{sec:method:token} explains how to select tokens of a compute block under a given token budget, $\theta^*$.
-Naturally, the next question is what token budget should be assigned for each compute block.
-However, searching for token budgets at the compute block level would make the search space intractable.
-Thus, we fix the token budget at the timestep level and frame the problem as follows: \textit{Given a total number of selected tokens, how should the token budget be allocated across timesteps?}
+The next question is what token budget should be allocated for each compute block.
+Ideally, to achieve the best performance, we should search for token budgets at the block level.
+However, searching at the block level would make the search space intractable.
+Thus, we fix the token budget at the timestep level and formulate the problem as follows: \textit{Given a total number of selected tokens, how should the token budget be allocated for each timestep?}

 \paragraph{Search Space.} In our framework, the search space is $\Theta$, which can expressed as,

 where $\theta_i$ is the percentage of selected tokens at the denoising timestep $i$. $T$ is the maximal timestep.